pkelaita/l2m2/README.md

 ### Environment Setup

-Ensure at least one of the following environment variables is set in order for L2M2 to automatically activate the provider.
+If you plan to use an API-based model, at least one of the following environment variables is set in order for L2M2 to automatically activate the provider.

 | Provider                | Environment Variable  |
 | ----------------------- | --------------------- |